apostrophecms/apostrophe-documentation/modules/apostrophe-areas/index.md

 ### loadDeferredWidgets(*req*, *callback*) *[api]*
 Load widgets which were deferred until as late as possible.
 Only comes into play if `req.deferWidgetLoading` was set to true for the request.
-Invoked after the `apostrophe-pages:beforeSend` promise event handlers and any `pageBeforeSend` methods have been invoked, and also at the end of the `apostrophe-global` middleware.
+Invoked after the last `pageBeforeSend` handler, and also at the end of the `apostrophe-global` middleware.
 ### widgetControlGroups(*req*, *widget*, *options*) *[api]*
 This method is called when rendering widgets in an area,